dcchang/FlexiCapture/README.md

 Outputs: resting.txt --> resting voltage value
          raw_data.txt --> elapsed time and voltages for each event events.txt --> Time of each finger event

+7. **flex_sensor_live.ino**
+This is an old version of the TinyZero code.
+This code is useful for seeing bend angles, angular velocity, and event data in real time
+But this version is more memory intensive and not good for long term data logging.
+Much of code here, such as calculating bend angles and identifying events, was moved to post processing script to save memory.
+Reduces memory usage reduces amount of raw data lost during data logging and storing process.

+Outputs: resting.txt --> resting voltage value
+         raw_data.txt --> running time, voltages, angles, angular velocities events.txt --> running time, voltages, angles, angular velocities when voltage is greater than 5 degree threshold

+8. **flex_v3.ino**
+This sketch records output voltage changes as flex sensor bends and device is worn during daily activity.
+Output voltage increases as flex sensor resistance increases (as it bends more) because flex sensor is R2 in voltage divider.
+Sketch also records timestamps and time since sketch was first uploaded to board for every data point.

+Outputs: resting.txt --> resting voltage value
+         raw data file(s) --> timestamps, running time, and voltage for all data

+9. **flex_final.ino**